Chrysler Engine Photos

 Engine problems such a scorching or valve failure can lead to an entire engine shutting down, which means every effort should be made to make sure that there is no internal damage of engine parts.

-Video borescopes like the VJ-ADV or our latest borescope, the VJ-3 are an ideal tool to help maintenance professionals make sure that the internal conditions of engines are free of FOD, scorching or other damage.
-Find out more about how our articulating video borescopes can assist you in your automotive remote visual inspection needs and browse our video borescope video library.
+Video borescopes like the VJ-3 are an ideal tool to help maintenance professionals make sure that the internal conditions of engines are free of FOD, scorching or other damage.
+Find out more about how our borescopes can assist you in your automotive remote visual inspection needs and browse our video borescope video library.